 Figure 7 Schematic and Picture of a BAFF

 WHAT IS CURRENTLY BEING DONE?

-A great deal of research is underway by numerous agencies and states to prevent the spread of Asian Carp.
+A great deal of research is underway by numerous agencies and states to prevent the spread of Silver Carp.
 Likewise, some measures have been implemented, and a huge regional effort is underway to further address this problem.

 WHAT MUST BE DONE?